yenda420/helpdesk/README.md

         ```
         (Replace `your_username` and `your_database_name` accordingly.)
 4.  **Configuration:**
-    * Adjust database connection details within the PHP files (likely in `src/classes/Database.php` or a similar configuration file) to match your MySQL setup.
+    * Adjust database connection details within the PHP files (`src/classes/Database.php`) to match your MySQL setup.
 5.  **Access the Application:**
     * Deploy the project files to your web server's document root.
     * Navigate to the application's URL in your web browser.